This is the multi-page printable view of this section. Click here to print.

 Assuming that config is dest-config.yaml:

-[user@host aevolume]$ docker compose run anchore-engine /bin/bash
+$ docker compose run anchore-catalog /bin/bash

 [root@3209ad44d7bb ~]# anchore-manager objectstorage --db-connect ${db} check /config/dest-config.yaml